argentlabs/web3.swift/README.md

 let txHash = try await client.eth_sendRawTransaction(transaction, withAccount: account)
 ```

+## Generating ABI from a smart contract ABI file
+Currently we don't support code generation as making it properly is a bigger project, and should possibly live outside of this repository.

+You can try this project instead: [imanrep/swiftabigen](https://github.com/imanrep/swiftabigen)

 ### Data types

 The library provides some types and helpers to make interacting with web3 and Ethereum easier.